kurtosis-tech/zz-deprecated_kurtosis-onboarding-experience/README.md

    http:   80/tcp -> 127.0.0.1:63825
 ```

-Now, you can go to your browser and check that the webserver is up and running through the local url provided in the http port binding (e.g.: 127.0.0.1:63825)
+Now, you can go to your browser and check that the web server is up and running through the local URL provided in the `http` port binding (e.g. `127.0.0.1:63825`).
+Note that the port number is ephemeral and yours will be different.

 Let's inspect the enclave again: